ccdale/docs/diffiehelman.md

 3. Bob generates a secret integer, which we'll denote as `b`.
 He computes `g^b mod p`, the result we'll call 'B', which he sends back to Alice.

-4. (this is magical, elegant bit).
+4. (this is the magical, elegant bit).
 Alice computes `B^a mod p` and Bob computes `A^b mod p` - the result of both of those calculations are equal (and can be proven mathematically).
 They have now generated a shared secret key, which they both know, but no-one else does.
 They use this key to encrypt further communication.
 As they are using the same key to encrypt and decrypt this is called Symmetric Encryption.

 Any eavesdropper will know `A`, `B`, `p` and `g` but will never know `a` or `b`.
 For all intents and purposes `A` and `B` can be brute-forced (trying each